My Kitchen Clatter

 Instructions

 1. Combine the milk through the salt in a heavy saucepan over low heat.
 Cook 5 minutes or until sugar dissolves and a thermometer registers 115 degrees, stirring frequently.
 Remove saucepan from heat.
+Let cool down to 115 degrees, if necessary.

 6. Preheat over to 375 degrees